-- Note 1: Heavy rainfall can lead to rapidly rising water levels and/or flooding, often accompanied by soil erosion. - Note 2: The weather service in different countries uses different threshold values for public forecasts and warning on heavy rainfall - Note 3: Statistical evaluations of heavy rain events are used for the dimensioning of, e. g., urban drainage networks, pumping stations, sewage treatment plants, and retention basins.
-For this reason, different threshold values apply to these users, adapted to the application area.
+- Note 1: Heavy rainfall can lead to rapidly rising water levels and or flooding, often accompanied by soil erosion.

+- Note 2: The weather service in each country can use different threshold values for public forecasts and warnings on heavy rainfall. - Note 3: Statistical evaluations of heavy rain events are used to current infrastructure provisions and dimension, e.g., urban drainage networks, pumping stations, sewage treatment plants, and retention basins.
+For this reason, different threshold values apply to these users, adapted to the application area, and based on current infrastructure.